freekvlier/Ticketsysteem/README.md

 - Users can view a list of tickets and their details.
 - Users can reply to tickets, adding additional information or updates.
 - Authentication system for user management.
-- Integration with Laravel pagination for better performance.

 ## Technologies